 Most journals have a standard maximum length that they consider appropriate for abstracts.
 You can find it in the journal guidelines for authors.
 You can also look at the length of other abstracts within the same journal.
 Do not substantially exceed the maximum length.

-How to write the abstract?
+steps for how to write the abstract

 If you have already written your paper, writing a good abstract that satisfies the demands specified above is NOT difficult.
 The good news is, you don’t need to create any new content.
 You need only to summarise what you have already said somewhere else in the paper.